Skip to content

 Quick Summary

-• A landlord who won't do a proper tenancy agreement is a major warning sign
+• A landlord who will not provide a proper written tenancy agreement is the single biggest warning sign

 • Suspiciously low rent often means something is wrong with the property or the landlord